Cyphrme/Coze/README.md

 3. Small in scope.
 4. Cryptographic agility.

 ### Coze Names
 Coze objects encapsulate a set of JSON name/value pairs.
 Coze reserved names are short, unique, and unlikely to require namespacing by applications.
 Applications are permitted to use any name except reserved names.
 The Coze objects `pay`, `key`, and `coze` have respective reserved names and all names must be unique.

-Binary values are encoded with URI safe base64 with padding omitted (b64ut).

-Coze requires that:
-- JSON objects must be valid JSON with unique fields names.
+Objects are case sensitive and must be valid JSON with unique fields names.

-- JSON field names must be strings (which is standard JSON).
-- JSON field names and values are case sensitive.
+Binary values are encoded as RFC 4648 base64 (URI with padding omitted).

 ![Coze Reserved Fields](docs/img/coze_reserved_fields.png)